 Murray was appointed as Director and Chairman on completion of the merger of Octopus Apollo VCT 1 plc, Octopus Apollo VCT 2 plc and Octopus Apollo VCT 4 plc with the Company.
 Murray has had a broad range of experience as a director of a number of companies.
-At present he is Chairman of LINX - the London Internet Exchange and Surface Generation Limited, a hi-tech engineering company, and a Non-Executive Director of James Walker Group, an international engineering group.
+At present he is Chairman of Surface Generation Limited, a hi-tech engineering company, and a Non-Executive Director of James Walker Group, an international engineering group.
 Murray has Bachelor's and Master's degrees in mechanical engineering from the University of Glasgow, an MBA from Cranfield School of Management and holds an accounting qualification.
-Murray was formerly a director of Octopus Apollo 4 VCT plc^{}.
+Murray was formerly a director of Octopus Apollo 4 VCT plc\.